-Loveland Reservoir Trail is a 1.1 mile out and back trail located near Alpine, CA that features a lake and is good for all skill levels.
+Loveland Reservoir Trail is a 1.1 mile out and back trail located near Alpine, California that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, and fishing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash